Salt Lake City: History

 During the late 19th and early 20th centuries, an extensive streetcar system was constructed throughout the city, with the first streetcar running in 1872 and electrification of the system in 1889.
-As in the rest of the country, the automobile usurped the streetcar, and the last trolley was approved for conversion in 1941, yet ran until 1945, due to World War II.
+As in the rest of the country, the automobile usurped the streetcar, and the last trolley was approved for conversion in 1941 yet ran until 1945 due to World War II.
 Trolley buses ran until 1946.
 Light rail transit returned to the city when UTA's TRAX opened in 1999.
 The S Line (formerly known as Sugar House Streetcar) opened for service in December 2013 on an old D&RGW right-of-way.

-The city's population began to stagnate during the 20th century as population growth shifted to suburban areas north and south of the city.
-Few of these areas were annexed to the city, while nearby towns incorporated and expanded.
+The population began to stagnate during the 20th century as population growth shifted to suburban areas north and south of the city.
+Few of these areas were annexed, while nearby towns incorporated and expanded.
 As a result, the population of the surrounding metropolitan area greatly outnumbers Salt Lake City.
 A major concern of recent government officials has been combating inner-city commercial decay.
-The city lost population from the 1960s through the 1980s, but experienced some recovery in the 1990s.
-Presently, the city has gained an estimated 5 percent of its population since the year 2000.

-The city has experienced significant demographic shifts in recent years.
-Hispanics now account for approximately 22% of residents and the city has a significant LGBT community.
+Population decline from the 1960s through the 1980s but experienced some recovery in the 1990s.
+Presently, the city has gained an estimated 5 percent of its population since 2000.
+There have been significant demographic shifts in recent years.
+Hispanics now account for approximately 22% of residents, and there is a significant LGBT community.
 There is also a large Pacific Islander population (mainly Samoans and Tongans); they compose roughly 2% of the population of the Salt Lake Valley area.